 When it comes to online video gaming, I often think of the wise words of Ricky Bobby’s father, Reese: “If you’re not first, you’re last.”
 That is to say, having a reliable Internet connection is essential to make sure you don’t miss that final point because your speed dipped.
 Fortunately, there’s a solution that will make it, so you’re not the one on your squad to cause a loss.

 You might not think of a router when investing in PC gaming accessories, but it might be the best gaming purchase you make in 2020.
-With that in mind, we’ve rounded up eight of the best gaming routers out on the market so you can go and conquer your online matches accordingly — our picks, below.
+With that in mind, we’ve rounded up the best gaming routers out on the market so you can go and conquer your online matches accordingly — our picks, below.

 Like a majority of gaming routers, the D-Link AC17000 has two, simultaneous dual-band connections to ensure your gaming connection can take top priority.
 At the same time, your connected devices can sit on their band.
 Four antennas help to provide strong coverage throughout the entire house so you’ll be set no matter where your gaming system is setup.
 However, if that’s not enough, the router itself can have its range extended thanks to add-on D-Link extenders.
 Oh, and you can use Alexa or Google Assitant voice commands to control it easily.
 But the real value is the price, which makes this a fantastic gaming router to start with if you’re a little hesitant to make a hefty investment.

 5. Netgear Nighthawk XR500 Pro Gaming Router